F1248/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 Then go to **Settings** and **SMBIOS** tab, set SMBIOS Spoof Level to **Moderate**.
 Set SMBIOS Spoof Model **one listed next to your native model in the table for spoofed models below.**

-Notice that "Allow native models" and "Allow Native Spoofs" **are NOT** enabled unlike on Monterey, this is on purpose.
-They are no longer relevant on Sonoma and enabling them will cause boot issues.
+Notice that "Allow native models" and "Allow Native Spoofs" **aren't** enabled unlike on Monterey, this is on purpose.
+They're no longer relevant on Sonoma and enabling them will cause boot issues.

 | Main Settings view | SMBIOS settings |
 | :--- | :--- |